emskiphoto/noaa-weather-hourly/README.md

 The solution to aligning the results of a model made with one set of weather values and actual results resulting from a different set of values is to weather-normalize the results.
 This normalization process is only possible if both the typical and actual weather values are available.
 Once the modeled and actual results are aligned (ie. the influence of weather variance is removed) the difference in expected and actual performance can be evaluated in detail.

 ### Availability of Free Weather Data
-Otaining good, _usable_ data that is already available in the public domain is not necessarily easy or free of cost.  `noaa-weather-hourly` was created to facilitate convenient, free usage of limited volumes of hourly USA weather published by NOAA as a convenient .CSV file.
+Otaining good, _usable_ data that is already available in the public domain is not necessarily easy or free of cost.  `noaa-weather-hourly` was created to facilitate convenient, free usage of limited volumes of hourly observed weather published by NOAA as a convenient .CSV file.

-There are numerous subscription or purchase-based [sources of historical weather]('#example-alternative-observed-weather-data-sources'), and many offer API access.
+There are numerous subscription or purchase-based [sources of historical weather](#example-alternative-observed-weather-data-sources), and many offer API access.
 These sources may be preferable when many locations are needed and/or the data need to be updated frequently.